obivandamme/Workshop/GameData/Workshop/Readme.txt

 Credits and Thanks

 	Portions of this codebase include source by taniwha, used under GNU general public license.
 	KIS is the original Work of KospY and Winn75 - Thank you for creating this awesome mod.
+	Alshain: category icons
+	Enceos: 3D models and textures

 Authors

 	ObiVanDamme: mod idea and C# programming

-Enceos: 3D models and textures

 	Angel-125: KSP 1.2 update, pause and cancel functionality
 	Aelfhe1m: maintenance, feature development and additional C# programming from Workshop version 1.2.0